d12frosted/elpa-mirror/stable-melpa/keycast-readme.txt

-This package provides Keycast mode.
-Once enabled, that mode shows the current command and its key or mouse binding in the mode line, and updates them whenever another command is invoked.
+This package provides three modes that display the current command and its key or mouse binding.  `keycast-mode' shows the current binding in the mode-line while `keycast-tab-bar-mode' displays it in the tab-bar.
+`keycast-log-mode' displays a list of recent bindings in a dedicated frame.